Last updated in October 2018

 Since its democratic rebirth in 1990, Mongolia has developed a close partnership with the reunified Germany, one that encompasses all areas of political, economic and social life.

-The Mongolian Government regards Germany as its leading partner in the European Union.
+Mongolia regards Germany as its leading partner in the European Union.
 The two countries jointly promote democracy and human rights in the international arena, particularly within the United Nations.
-The close cooperation also includes a shared commitment to security engagement in Afghanistan.
+Their close cooperation also includes a shared commitment to security engagement in Afghanistan.

-The great importance attached to bilateral relations between Germany and Mongolia is reflected in the frequency of reciprocal high-level visits.
+The great importance attached to bilateral relations between Germany and Mongolia is reflected not least in the frequency of reciprocal high-level visits.

 To mark the 40th anniversary of the establishment of diplomatic relations, Germany’s then Foreign Minister Frank-Walter Steinmeier visited Mongolia in 2014.